garrandall/popular-music-data/tracks/stairway-to-heaven-far-corporation.md

 For those who stand long
 And the forests will echo with laughter

-Ooh and it makes me wonder
+Oh and it makes me wonder
-Ooh and it makes me wonder
+Oh and it makes me wonder
-Ooh and it makes me wonder
+Oh and it makes me wonder
-Ooh and it makes me wonder
+Oh and it makes me wonder
 Don't it make you wonder

 And it makes me wonder (wonder, wonder)